sramorosi/MAKE3-Arm/MAKE3/README.md

 ## Example Program

 Programs are initialized when the loop sees a new state that is an AUTO state.
-The initialization is done in the function `stateLoop(arm & the_arm)' Below is a **snapshot** from stateloop of a program to move to a point and get ready pick up something.
+The initialization is done in the function `stateLoop(arm & the_arm)` Below is a **snapshot** from stateloop of a program to move to a point and get ready pick up something.
 This is the method by which one programs the arm.

 ```c++
       case S_AUTO_5:  // PREPARE FOR FIRST BLOCK GRAB